AlexanderFabisch/gmr/paper/paper.md

 $p(\boldsymbol{y}|\boldsymbol{x})$ to make predictions.
 Thus, training is the same procedure as in a standard Gaussian mixture model (GMM).

+# Statement of Need

 The library gmr is fully compatible with scikit-learn [@Pedregosa2011].
 It has its own implementation of expectation maximization (EM), but it can also be initialized with a GMM from sklearn, which means that we can also initialize it from a Bayesian GMM of scikit-learn.
-The prediction process for regression is not available in scikit-learn and will be provided by gmr.
+The prediction process for regression is not available in scikit-learn and, thus, will be provided by gmr.

-# Statement of Need

-TODO
+The library gmr provides a simple interface and several useful features to deal with multimodal regression, mixtures of Gaussians, and multivariate Gaussian distributions:
+* EM implementation that only requires numpy and scipy
+* computation of conditional distributions
+* sampling from confidence regions of multivariate Gaussians
+* collapsing a GMM to a single Gaussian
+* extraction of individual Gaussians from a (conditional) GMM
+* plotting of covariance ellipses
+* unscented transform [@Uhlmann1995] to estimate the effect of a nonlinear function on a Gaussian distribution

 # Background